HB9VQQ/WSPRBeacon/README.md

 3. What Antenna will be used for the WSPR Monitor (Make and Model)?
 4. Is the Antenna installed as a vertical omni directional?
 5. Will the Antenna cover at least 80,40,20,15 and 10m Band?
-6. Do you have an Airspy HF+ Discovery?
+6. Do you have an Airspy HF+ Dual or Discovery?
 7. Do you have a Raspberry Pi 3B+ or a Raspberry Pi 4?
 8. Do you agree to run the Monitor 24x7x365 (Best effort)?
 9. HAM Radio Club or individual?